 This keyword is used to delete entities, the whole mesh (see also qdel) or a background-picture.
-For example, del se part will delete the set part but all included entities are still there.
+For example, del se part will delete the set "part" but all included entities are untouched.
 The following entities are known:

-Points p, Lines l, Combined lines c, Surfaces s, Bodies b, Nurb Surfaces S, Nurb Lines L, Sets se and Shapes sh.
+Points p, Lines l, Combined Lines c, Surfaces s, Bodies b, Node Texts t, Nurb Surfaces S, Nurb Lines L, Sets se and Shapes sh.

 When an entity is deleted, all dependent higher entities are deleted as well.
-Special cases are del 10 set (l¡zero¿)

-were all lines with zero length in set "set" are deleted and

-del se0

-will delete all empty sets.
-If a background-picture was loaded with the "read"

-command it can be deleted with:
+Special cases are were all lines with zero length in set "set" are deleted and del se0 will delete all empty sets.
+If a background-picture was loaded with the "read" command it can be deleted with:

+'''

+del 10 set (l¡zero;)

+'''